-Tampa Hit and Run Accidents
+Tampa Hit & Run Accident Lawyer

 Under Florida state law, if you are involved in a car accident, you must stop, even if there is just property damage.
 If the accident resulted in injury or death, you have a duty to provide medical assistance.
 You must provide the other parties involved with pertinent information, such as your name, address, driver’s license, and car registration information.